The \'etale symmetric K\"unneth theorem: The étale homotopy type of motivic Eilenberg--Mac Lane spaces

 \end{construction}

 The next theorem is our étale version of~\cite[Proposition 3.41]{MEMS}.
-We point out that the category $\scr C$ in the statement below need \emph{not} be closed under symmetric powers, so the theorem applies directly to $\scr C=\Sm_k$ with no need for resolutions of singularities.
+We point out that the category $\scr C$ in the statement below need \emph{not} be closed under symmetric powers, so the theorem applies directly with $\scr C$ the category of smooth separated $k$-schemes with no need for resolutions of singularities.

-\begin{theorem} Let $k$ be an algebraically closed field of characteristic exponent $e$, $l\neq e$ a prime number, and $\scr C\subset\Sch_k$ an admissible subcategory consisting of semi-normal schemes.
+\begin{theorem} Let $k$ be an algebraically closed field of characteristic exponent $e$, $l\neq e$ a prime number, and $\scr C\subset\Sch_k$ an admissible subcategory consisting of semi-normal separated schemes.
 Then for any pointed object $X$ in $\Shv_{\Nis}(\scr C)_{\A^1}$ and any connective $H\Z[1/e]$-module $A$, there is an equivalence

 of grouplike strictly commutative monoids in $\lim_n\Ind(\Pro'(\scr S_{\leq n})_{\Z/l})$, natural in $X$ and $A$, with the following properties: \begin{enumerate} \item the triangle \begin{tikzmath} \colsep{4em} \diagram{\Etd X & \tilde\Z\Etd X\tens \Z[1/e] \\ & \Etd u_\tr \Z[1/e]_\tr X \\}; \arrows (11-) edge node[above]{$1$} (-12) (11) edge node[below left]{$\Etd(\textnormal{unit})$} (22) (12) edge node[right]{$\theta_{X,\Z[1/e]}$} node[left]{$\simeq$} (22); \end{tikzmath} is commutative; \item given $X$, $Y$, $A$, and $B$, the square \begin{tikzmath} \colsep{-5em} \diagram{(\tilde\Z\Etd X\tens A)\wedge (\tilde\Z\Etd Y\tens B) & \\ & \tilde\Z\Etd (X\wedge Y)\tens (A\tens B) \\ \Etd u_\tr(\Z_\tr X\tens A)\wedge \Etd u_\tr(\Z_\tr Y\tens B) & \\ & \Etd u_\tr(\Z_\tr (X\wedge Y)\tens (A\tens B))\\}; \arrows (11) edge node[left]{$\theta_{X,A}\wedge \theta_{Y,B}$} node[right]{$\simeq$} (31) (22) edge node[right]{$\theta_{X\wedge Y,A\tens B}$} node[left]{$\simeq$} (42) (11) edge (22) (31) edge (42); \end{tikzmath} is commutative. \end{enumerate} \end{theorem}